OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/arch-to-dev.md

 outsystems-tools:
   - service studio
   - forge
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - conceptual
+  - understand
-  - process
+  - apply
 ---

 # Developing from the architecture blueprint

 This article focus on putting into action the final architecture blueprint.